Koapush/project2/README.md

 ## Description

 This is an interactive game of launching a ball and killing the virus.
 Under the general background of Covid-19, humans as a community make every effort to fight against the virus.
-By consistant trials, we are believed to win the game and therefore conquer the difficulty.
+By consistant trials, we are believed to win the game and even conquer the current difficulties.

 ## Usage

-Click the mouse to launch the ball.
+Press the Space key to launch the ball.
 Bounce the ball to hit the virus.
-Win if you finally kill the virus.
+Win if you hit the virus 3 times out of 5.
 Lose if you let the ball down.

 ## Authors

-Tian Jin tj1059@nyu.edu
+Jyoti tj1059@nyu.edu
-Yuyang Cai cy1503@nyu.edu
+Cara cy1503@nyu.edu

-## Acknowledgements (to be finished)
+## Acknowledgements (To be finished)

 // Acknowledge the source of code and assets, any help you got, and work that inspired the project.